input-output-hk/plutus-pioneer-program/docs/prework/setup/docker.md

 In this guide, you'll learn how to set up a local working environment using Docker and Visual Studio Code.
 Whether you have previous experience using Docker or not, we will guide you step by step, from installing the software you need to test your working environment.

+If you find issues while following this guide, please review the [Troubleshooting Guide section](#troubleshooting-guide).
+If you don't see a solution to your problem, you can ask for help in the [#pioneers-questions channel in Discord](https://discordapp.com/channels/826816523368005654/826836848520200233).

 ## Installing Docker

 [Docker](https://www.docker.com/) is a platform designed to help developers build, share, and run applications in an isolated environment on any operating system.